Electrical Engineering Bachelor's Degree

 • Supermileage Systems

-You can also take a co-op semester and work with professional engineers gaining valuable experience and career direction.
+You can also take a co-op semester.
+Work with professional engineers gaining valuable experience and career direction.
 Electrical engineers at Michigan Tech are ready for what tomorrow needs.

 Be Career-Ready